19hundreds/nextcloud_with_debops/README.md

-# Configuring Nextcloud with debops
+# Configuring Nextcloud with DebOps

 ## Introduction

-[debops](https://github.com/debops/debops) is a pretty extensive collection of [ansible](https://www.ansible.com/) playbooks with a large [documentation](https://docs.debops.org/en/master/).
+[DebOps](https://github.com/debops/debops) is a pretty extensive collection of [ansible](https://www.ansible.com/) playbooks with a large [documentation](https://docs.debops.org/en/master/).

 It's used to configure, deploy and maintain any Debian based virtual machine.

-Debops offers, out of the box, hundreds of services well configured accordingly to the best practices.
+DebOps offers, out of the box, hundreds of services well configured accordingly to the best practices.

-If debops doesn't have a recipe for a specific software the user has the chance to add her own recipes.
+If DebOps doesn't have a recipe for a specific software the user has the chance to add her own recipes.

 ## Audience

-This repo is meant for devops/ansible/debops beginners and it can be used as a tutorial.
+This repo is meant for devops/Ansible/DebOps beginners and it can be used as a tutorial.

 ## Expected result